WPBeginner

 Tips and hacks to protect WordPress admin area

-While there are several WordPress firewall plugins out there, we recommend using Sucuri.
-It is a website security and monitoring service that offers a cloud based WAF to protect your website.
+While there are several WordPress firewall plugins out there, such as Wordfence, we recommend using Sucuri.
+It is a website security and monitoring service that offers a cloud-based firewall to protect your website.

 Website Application Firewall

-All your website’s traffic goes through their cloud proxy first, where they analyze each request and block suspicious ones from ever reaching your website.
-It prevents your website from possible hacking attempts, phishing, malware and other malicious activities.
+All your website’s traffic goes through the Sucuri cloud proxy first, which analyzes each request and blocks suspicious ones from ever reaching your website.
+This prevents your website from possible hacking attempts, phishing, malware, and other malicious activities.

 Your WordPress admin area is already protected by your WordPress password.
-However, adding password protection to your WordPress admin directory adds another layer of security to your website.
+However, adding password protection to your WordPress admin directory adds another layer of security to your login page.

-First login to your WordPress hosting cPanel dashboard and then click on ‘Password Protect Directories’ or ‘Directory Privacy’ icon.
+First, you need to log in to your WordPress web hosting cPanel dashboard and then click on the ‘Password Protect Directories’ or ‘Directory Privacy’ icon.

 Directory privacy

-Next, you will need to select your wp-admin folder, which is normally located inside /public_html/ directory.
+Next, you will need to select your wp-admin folder, which is normally located inside the /public_html/ directory.

 Password protect directory settings